 Based on data from 2020 to April 2022, KAC has impacted 217 Michigan Artists.
 Additionally, over 580 families and over 1,742 children (ages 18 and under) enjoyed free programming.
 Again, these numbers are based on a post-pandemic year and are likely lower than usual.

-Anna Petlick, St. Joseph native, KAC student through high school, current Grand Rapids artist shared, “The Krasl has been a staple in my life from childhood all the way through the most vital years of my young adulthood.
+Anna Petlick, St. Joseph native, KAC student through high school, and current Grand Rapids artist shared, “The Krasl has been a staple in my life from childhood all the way through the most vital years of my young adulthood.
 While I enjoyed the kid’s camps my parents took me to when I was little, it was at the start of high school when my love and appreciation for the Krasl really blossomed.
-Through Krasl Art Center, I gained a safe space, sense of purpose, improved self-esteem, wonderful mentors, and lifelong friends.
+Through Krasl Art Center, I gained a safe space, a sense of purpose, improved self-esteem, wonderful mentors, and lifelong friends.

 “The people make Krasl so special.
 I would not be who I am, or where I am today, without having Krasl in my community and life.
 I’ve moved in the decade after I got involved with the Krasl, and I continue to realize how unique and amazing of a resource it is.
 I truly hope Krasl continues to grow and thrive for decades to come like the people it impacts,” added Petlick.

 Krasl Art Center leadership plans to continue this type of specific and intentional data-driving examination of organizational activities to ensure that staff and financial resources provide the most impact.
-In 2022, this will include new surveys of visitors and Art Fair artists.
-Information will be published in 2023.

 The Krasl Art Fair on the Bluff will continue to feature artists in St. Joseph on the second weekend of July, with a Block Party the Friday before to welcome the artists that help make this work possible.
 As KAC’s largest fundraiser, the modest $5 admission supports free exhibitions in the community, allowing KAC to continue providing this positive economic impact to Berrien County.